 Franklin joined the Board in February 2018 as the representative for Crittenden County.
 Franklin is a self-employed grain farmer and owns a real estate brokerage firm specializing in agriculture investments.
 Franklin's family partnership operates a large-scale corn, rice, soybeans and wheat business.
 He also serves on the Board of Directors of the Agricultural Council of Arkansas.
 He is the Arkansas State University Midsouth Foundation Vice Chair and the Crittenden Regional Hospital Foundation Chair.
 Franklin is also a board member of FarmVoice, Inc. and FarmVoice PAC and serves as treasurer for both.
-He was elected to his current term on the Board in February 2018 which will expire at the annual meeting in 2022.
+He was elected to his current term on the Board in February 2022 which expires 2026.
 Franklin also serves on the Audit Committee.